 In some cases, estate agents and landlords may suggest signing a two- or three-year lease.
 In this case, new arrivals shouldn't be afraid to negotiate a discount on the rent.
 Signing a long-term lease not only benefits the tenant; it also benefits the landlord.

 Regardless of whether expats are looking to buy or rent property in Denver, it's important to factor in the cost of setting up utilities and paying the necessary bills.

 Those renting property in Denver should check the conditions of their lease to find out more about their utility payments.
 In most cases, landlords assume responsibility for setting up utilities such as gas, electricity and water and tenants deal with optional extras such as internet and cable television packages.
 Those buying property in Denver will have to arrange for utilities to be set up themselves.

 Waste management and recycling

 Residents moving into their new home can visit the city of Denver's official website to find out about the trash and recycling schedule in their area.
 Residents can also sign up for recycling services on the same website.

 There are no fees charged for trash or recycling services provided by Denver Solid Waste Management.
-Residents have the option to also join the composting collection service which is a fee-based program.
+Residents have the option to also join the composting collection service, which is a fee-based programme.